obahchimaobi/Winku/README.md

 - **Storage**: AWS S3 / Local Storage
 - **Task Scheduling**: Laravel Queues and Scheduler

-## Contributing

-We welcome contributions from the community!
-Here's how you can get involved:

-1. Fork the repository.
-2. Create a new feature branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m "Add some feature"`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

 ## License

 Winku is open-sourced software licensed under the [MIT license](LICENSE).